geekrelief/gdnim/README.md

     load(self.startTime, !self.endTime)
 ```

 Here we added another variable `endTime`, but we don't want to restore the `endTime` on reload.
-If you have properties saved by Watcher you don't want restored, you'll have to manually reinitialize the value of the property.
+If you have auto saved properties you don't want restored, you'll have to manually reinitialize the value of the property on `reload`.

 ### Component Methods ###